juliesymons/juliesymons/DownloadAndSetup.md

 1. Check out from Version Control.

-    From the *Welcome to IntelliJ IDEA* window, select *Check out from Version Control*, select *GitHub*, enter `https://github.com/hpe-cct/cct-tutorial.git"` for the *Git Repository URL*.
+    *  From the *Welcome to IntelliJ IDEA* window, select *Check out from Version Control*, select *GitHub*, enter `https://github.com/hpe-cct/cct-tutorial.git"` for the *Git Repository URL*.
 Enter the *Parent Directory*.
 Then click *Clone*.
+    *  Click "Yes" to open the `build.sbt` project file.
+    *  Check "Use auto-import" and "Create directories..", make sure the proper "Project "SDK" is selected, then click "OK".
+    *  Select both the root and build modules to include.
+Click "OK".

 2. Verify.
 A good first example to try is the `BackgroundSubtraction` application, available